RadoslawCzubak/RadoslawCzubak/README.md

 ---

 I am Android Developer in love with Kotlin.
-I'm study Information and communications technology on Wroclaw University of Science and Technology.
+I study Applied IT on Wroclaw University of Science and Technology.

 - 🔭 I’m currently working on usual and unusual apps.
 - 🌱 I’m currently learning Swift for iOS dev and mastering Android Development.
 - 📫 How to reach me: radoslaw.marek.czubak@gmail.com
 - 💬 Ask me about anything, I'll try to answer 😃
 - 📖 I try to be better everyday!
+- 👨‍💻 I'm a Freelance Android Developer, passionate about creating mobile applications that deliver great user experiences.
+Need a mobile application?
+Feel free to reach out!
 ___

 #### Some stats 😇: